pri22296/beautifultable/README.rst

 Features include:

 * Full customization of the look and feel of the Table
-* Build the Table as you wish, By adding Rows, or by columns or using both method together.
+* Build the Table as you wish, By adding Rows, or by columns or even mixing both these approaches.

 .. inclusion-marker-introduction-end